 - Bus – The bus leaves from the Bercy-Seine station in Paris and arrives at the Champagne-Ardenne station in Reims.
 While the trip can take 2-3 hours, it is the cheapest option.

 - Guided tour – For the full Reims experience, consider taking a guided tour.
 This gives you access to an array of local attractions and a tour guide who can impart some knowledge on your favorite champagne.

 - Car – If you choose to drive to Reims, avoid the rush hour.
 A road trip with traffic can take 2 hours from Paris to Reims or longer.

 See Related: Best Things to Do in Reims

 Another one of our favorite destinations near Paris is the city of Giverny.
 This quaint town is a haven for art lovers because it is the home of the world-renowned artist Claude Monet.

 A tour of Giverny will take you through Monet’s gardens and house, which includes visits to the locations of Monet’s famous paintings, including the gardens and the Japanese bridge.
 While in the city, you can also go to the Musee des Impressionnismes (Impressionist Museum), a tribute to Monet that includes some of his best pieces.
 You can even visit Monet’s house and Monet’s gardens.

 Touring Monet’s house and gardens are also family-friendly.
 There is a children’s tour, and kids can run through the gardens.
 With bridges and acres of flowers, there is a lot for the kids to explore!

-If you are looking to splurge on a luxury meal during your visit to Giverny, make a stop at Le Jardin des Plumes, a lovely Michelin-star restaurant.
+If you want to splurge on a luxury meal during your visit to Giverny, stop at Le Jardin des Plumes, a lovely Michelin-star restaurant.